What Is an Instructional Design Model?

 Today, instructional design is at the heart of a vitally important trend in education and training.
 Formalized instructional design processes are being utilized across higher education, the corporate world and government to help people learn essential information and skills quickly, effectively and at scale.
 These processes are increasingly found in technology-enhanced virtual environments, in addition to more traditional face-to-face instruction.

-Dozens of instructional design-related theories and models grew to the forefront in the post-World War II years.
-Some of the most notable include:
+Dozens of instructional design-related theories and models were developed in the post-World War II years.
+Some of the notable ones include:

 1. Bloom’s Taxonomy